Here are the standard faces for specifying text appearance. You can apply them to specific text when you want the effects they produce.

 The face for highlighting excess spaces and tabs at the end of a line

-These faces control the appearance of parts of the Emacs frame.
+The following faces control the appearance of parts of the Emacs frame:

 than the selected one (if mode-line-in-non-selected-windows is